jpb896/mantissa-blog/README.md

 ```
 # Site Settings
-name: Jekflix
+name: MantissaOS Release Announcements
-title: Jekflix | A blog theme for Jekyll
+title: MantissaOS Release Announcements | A blog theme for Jekyll
-description: Jekflix is a template for Jekyll inspired by Netflix and made by Thiago Rossener.
+description: MantissaOS Release Announcements is a template for Jekyll inspired by Netflix and made by Thiago Rossener.
 tags:
   - blog
   - template